hiiamboris/red-wiki/FAQ.md

 For example, why does `append a [3 4]` produce `[1 2 3 4]` instead of `[1 2 [3 4]]`?

-The default behavior of append (and other series actions) WRT to block arguments is useful because Red relies on fixed-arity functions.
-Specifying "several values" (to simulated variable arity) can only be done by passing a block (or a `any-block!` container, like `paren!`).
+The default behavior of `append` (and other series actions) with regard to block arguments is useful because Red relies on fixed-arity functions.
+Specifying "several values" (to simulate variable arity) can only be done by passing a block (or a `any-block!` container, like `paren!`).
 Such usage is common enough to deserve to be the default behavior.
 When you want a container type to be treated as a single value, just use `append/only`.
 You'll see `/only` used with other functions as well.

 # Why is the header case sensitive?
 That is, you have to use `Red`, not `red`.